Charter School vs. Public School

 Are Charter Schools better than Public Schools?
 What even is a Charter School?
 Did you know that a charter school can close without notice, leaving families out in the cold?

-> Here are some things for parents to know about Charter Schools vs. Public Schools.
+Here are is a chart outlining some of the differences between Charter Schools vs. Public Schools.

-> |Public Schools vs. Charter Schools||Public School||Charter School|
+|Public Schools vs. Charter Schools||Public School||Charter School|

 |Accountable to Taxpayers and Right to Know Laws||Yes||No|

 |Can spend millions of dollars on TV Advertising||No||Yes|

 |Can choose which children they permit to enroll||No||Yes|

 |Has to share budget and expenses with taxpayers||Yes||No|

 |Is bound to IDEA and Section 504||Yes||On paper, yes|

 |Can be run by a for-profit company, with profits going to CEOs||No||Yes|

 |Required to provide Gifted||Yes||No|